The Simon Wiesenthal Center and Museum of Tolerance mourns the passing of Holocaust survivor and Hogan’s Heroes actor Robert Clary.

 Robert Clary (March 1, 1926 – November 16, 2022)

-Beloved Husband, Son, Brother, Family Member, Actor, Singer, Artist, Holocaust Speaker, and Friend
+Beloved Husband, Son, Brother, Family Member, Friend – Actor, Singer, Artist, Author and Holocaust Speaker.

 The producers of Transport XX to Auschwitz and Defending Holocaust History are proudly bringing to the screen, the inspirational film, From Buchenwald to Hollywood, The Robert Clary Story, about a Hollywood legend, an internationally known actor, Broadway star, singer, artist, author and Holocaust lecturer.